Completion and Graduation

 For fully online courses, an attendance verification activity is assigned and must be completed by the 3rd class day.

 Excessive absences can result in an instructor dropping you from a class.
-If you stop attending class for any reason you should contact the instructor and the Admissions and Records/Enrollment Services office to officially withdraw from the class.
-If you are not dropped from the course or you have reached the six-drop rule you will receive the grade earned in that class.
+If you stop attending class for any reason you should contact the instructor and the Enrollment/Admissions and Records office to officially withdraw from the class.
+If you are not dropped from the course or you have reached the six-drop rule you will receive the grade earned in that class at the time you stopped attending.

 Your academic success is important to your instructors.
 If instructors notice that you are experiencing academic difficulties early in the term, they may send an email to your ACES account that will advise you about ways to address those difficulties.
 It is very important that you promptly respond to any Early Intervention communication.
 Your success depends on it.

 You may find it necessary to change your classes after you have completed the registration process.
-You may add or drop/withdraw classes using ACES during designated time periods listed under Registration Dates & Payment Deadlines/Refund Dates .
-Keep in mind that changes to your schedule may result in additional charges or a change to your financial aid or third party payment eligibility.
-You are responsible for paying any differences in tuition before the next payment deadline.
+You may add or drop classes using ACES during designated time periods listed in the Schedule of Classes under Registration Dates & Payment Deadlines/Refund Dates on the left hand navigation bar..
+Keep in mind that changes to your schedule may result in additional charges that you are responsible for paying before the next payment deadline.

 Drops/Withdrawals from Courses